 Belle to her father after he tries to have her memories wiped.

 Neal/Baelfire to Rumplestilskin for breaking their deal and and abandoning him.
-He calls Rumpelstilskin out 'again' for never bothering to come see him once he came to Storybrooke.
+He calls Rumplestilskin out 'again' for never bothering to come see him once he came to Storybrooke.
 This is made all the more tragic when Neal is shot and falls into a portal, critically injured.

-During Peter Pan's Not So Different speech to Rumpelstiltskin, Rumpel points out that he spent centuries trying to find Neal while Peter sat back and enjoyed his youth in Neverland, not buying his "be a family again" line.
+During Peter Pan's Not So Different speech to Rumpelstiltskin, Rumple points out that he spent centuries trying to find Neal while Peter sat back and enjoyed his youth in Neverland, not buying his "be a family again" line.

 Cannot Spit It Out: A number of times characters try to make confessions to others but are unable to finish.